About Steve

 Meet Steve, Bali’s Unlikely Survivor

-I’m Steve: overpacked, underprepared, and somehow still alive after scooters, cheeky monkeys, bogans, drag queens, and volcanic cocktails.
-This blog is my chaotic Bali diary; if schadenfreude’s your thing, keep scrolling for more disasters.
+My alter-ego’s name is Steve: overpacked, underprepared, and somehow still alive after scooters, cheeky monkeys, bogans, drag queens, and volcanic cocktails.
+This blog is my chaotic Bali diary; if chaotic tales of Bali is your thing, keep scrolling for my tales of misadventure and disasters!